 I do have a Keychron K2v1 keyboard (with dampened Blue Switches, to preempt questions), which is nice to type on and portable and all that.
 But the backlight always has been majorly annoying.
-You can imagine my elation when I discovered that their latest firmware update add new features to address that.
+You can imagine my elation when I discovered that their latest firmware update was supposed to add new features to address that.

 Fun with VirtualBox

 The Mac Firmware Updater is not signed and the “manufacturers recommendation” is to use a tool to forgo the Mac GateKeeper.
 Counter proposal: Why can’t you properly notarize your binaries?